How To Survive Your Wedding When Your Parents Are Divorced

 ”

-At the time, Steph's dad was in the honeymoon phase of a new relationship with an ex-colleague of her mum's – which didn't help matters.
-"He was totally over the top – hand-holding with her at the engagement do, and more – causing my mum to cry and making everyone feel deeply uncomfortable."
+At the time, Steph's dad was in the honeymoon phase of a new relationship with an ex-colleague of her mom's – which didn't help matters.
+"He was totally over the top – hand-holding with her at the engagement do, and more – causing my mom to cry and making everyone feel deeply uncomfortable."

-The bride and groom also enlisted their friends to chaperone and appease Steph's mum throughout.
-"I asked them to give my mum as much attention as possible – she loves attention – and take her for a spin on the dance floor.
+The bride and groom also enlisted their friends to chaperone and appease Steph's mom throughout.
+"I asked them to give my mom as much attention as possible – she loves attention – and take her for a spin on the dance floor.
 It was okay in the end but definitely not the best day of my life."

 Advertisement